agb32/cosmadoc/docs/source/faq.md

 Assuming you have many processes which each want to write 1 file simultaneously, then the things to bear in mind:
-There are 192 OSTs (disks).
+There are 192 OSTs (disks) on /snap8 and 160 OSTs on /snap7.
 So spreading the write load across these as best possible is a good idea.

-If you are writing >96 files, then set the striping of the parent directory to 1 (lfs setstripe -c 1 /path/to/dir) and then all files written here will be written to a single file.
+If you are writing >96 files (80 files for /snap7), then set the striping of the parent directory to 1 (lfs setstripe -c 1 /path/to/dir) and then all files written here will be written to a single file.

 If you want to optimse further, you can specify each file to be written to a specific OST in advance (lfs setstripe -c 1 -i INDEX /path/to/file)